juliusoh/lfz-full-stack-lessons/exercises/http-messages/README.md

 This lesson covers the fundamentals of how client and server applications communicate with one another on the Web.
 It is foundational to Web development, although foreign to many new developers.

+### Quiz

+- What is a client?
+- What is a server?
+- Which HTTP method does a browser issue to a web server when you visit a URL?
+- What is the format of an HTTP request message?
+- What is the format of an HTTP response message?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/http-messages` directory in your terminal.